Vanilla-OS/apx/README.md

 Use "apx [command] --help" for more information about a command.
 ```

-## Documentation
+## Documentation and Guides

-The official **documentation and manpage** for `apx` are available at <https://documentation.vanillaos.org/docs/apx/>.
+- The official **documentation and manpage** for `apx` are available at <https://documentation.vanillaos.org/docs/apx/>.

-A guide for Installing applications in `apx` is available at <https://handbook.vanillaos.org/2023/01/11/install-and-manage-applications.html>.
+- A guide for Installing applications in `apx` is available at <https://handbook.vanillaos.org/2023/01/11/install-and-manage-applications.html>.

 ## Dependencies